logzio/grafana-dashboard-migration-tool/README.md

 ### Limitations
 * Grfana dashboards with schema version 14 or lower that containes "rows" objects will not be uploaded, you will receive a warning log.
 Please consider to update your dashboards schema version to the latest.

-* The`p8s_logzio_name` variable will not added to panels queries that doesn't contines filtering, you will receive a warning log.
-* Some panel types are not supported by Logz.io platform.
-If your dahboard containes unsupported panel type you will receive a warning log, and you may have some issues while rendering the panel in logz.io.

 * Dashboards that include annotations, notification endpoints, and other external resources are imported without these resources during bulk import.